AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: The AuditVotes Framework

-However, effectively fitting augmentation into the randomized smoothing pipeline has several requirements. \textbf{First}, the augmentation process should be efficient, as it needs to process a large number of randomized graphs. \textbf{Second}, the augmentation should be adaptive to the specific randomization scheme, more specifically, the type and level of noise added to the graph.
-For instance, when the add-edge probability $p_+$ is high, the augmentation is supposed to remove more edges in order to recover the original graph.
-Similarly, when $p_-$ is high, more edges should be added. \textbf{Third}, the augmenter should be applicable in inductive learning, as the evasion attack on the graph presents in inductive learning that the model has not seen the testing nodes/graphs.
+However, effectively fitting augmentation into the randomized smoothing pipeline has several requirements. \textbf{First}, the augmentation process should be efficient, as it needs to process a large number of randomized graphs. \textbf{Second}, the augmentation should be adaptive to the type and level of noise added to the graph.
+For instance, when the add-edge probability $p_+$ is high, the augmentation is supposed to remove more edges in order to recover the original graph. \textbf{Third}, the augmenter should be applicable in inductive learning, as the evasion attack on the graph presents in inductive learning that the model has not seen the testing nodes/graphs.

 To apply augmentation, we create a function composition $f(\mathcal{A}(\cdot))$ to be the new base classifier, where $\mathcal{A}(\cdot)$ denotes an augmentation model.
 With this scheme, the existing black-box certificates such as~\cite{bojchevski2020efficient,jia2020certified,wang2021certified,xia2024gnncert} can be easily applied to our augmented model without change because these certificates are model-agnostic.
 Notably, it also offers us the freedom to design the augmenter $\mathcal{A}$. \textbf{In Section \ref{sec:Instantiation}, we realized three simple yet effective augmentation schemes based on node feature similarities to demonstrate the feasibility of this idea}.